Kongsi republics: History

 Kongsis were originally commercial organizations consisting of members that provided capital and shared profits.
 They were first established in the late 18th century as the Chinese emigrated to Southeast Asia.
 The kongsis emerged with the growth of the Chinese mining industry, and were based on traditional Chinese notions of brotherhood.
 The majority of kongsis began on a modest scale as partnership systems called huis (會 (huì, union)).
 These partnership systems were important economic institutions that existed in China since the emergence of a Song dynasty managerial class in the 12th century.
 A hui became known as a kongsi once it expanded into a sizable institution that comprised members numbering in the hundreds or thousands.

 There are scant records of the first Chinese mining communities.
 W. A. Palm, a Dutch East India Company representative, reports that gold mines had been established in 1779 around Landak, but the ethnicity of its workers is unknown.

 Competition between kongsis increased as old mining sites were exhausted and miners expanded into new territories, which led larger kongsis to incorporate or consolidate from smaller ones.
 The Fosjoen Federation was formed in 1776 when fourteen smaller kongsis from around Monterado united into a single federation.
 The federation's leading members were the Samtiaokioe kongsi, which controlled mining sites to the north of Monterado, and the Thaikong kongsi, which controlled sites to the west and southwest of Monterado.

 Shortly after the formation of the Fosjoen Federation, Luo Fangbo founded the Lanfang Republic in 1777.
 Luo emigrated from Guangdong in southern China, accompanied by a group of fellow migrants, and reached Borneo in 1772.
 Lanfang's early growth is attributed to its commercial ties with the Pontianak Sultanate.
 The Dutch translation of the Annals of Lanfang implies that Luo Fangbo arrived directly to the port of Pontianak, but he was likely initially involved in the Lanfanghui, an agricultural kongsi that shares the same name as Luo's later kongsi republic.
 An alternative founding narrative possibly from Malay sources claims that Lanfang originated from a group of smaller kongsis unified by Luo in 1788.

 The kongsi republics controlled port and inland towns that allowed them to trade goods without the interference of their Dutch or Malay neighbors.
 The Chinese kongsis were affiliated with the towns of Singkawang, Pemangkat, Bengkayang, and other settlements.
 These kongsi towns were home to businesses that served the needs of miners and included services such as pharmacies, bakeries, restaurants, opium dens, barber shops, and schools.

 The West Borneo Kongsi Republics were a key factor in the founding of modern Singapore.
-The Kongsi Republics used Singapore to bypass Dutch trade monopolies and export gold, marine and forestry products.
+The Kongsi Republics used Singapore to bypass Dutch trade monopolies and export gold, marine, and forestry products.
 The trade between Borneo and British Singapore exceeded the value of the Dutch trade in Borneo, even though the Dutch controlled two-thirds of Borneo.

 Outside Borneo

-Kongsi mining operations on Bangka Island were also seen by contemporary European vistors as "a kind of republic", although their early organisational framework remain a matter of speculation.
+Kongsi mining operations on Bangka Island were also seen by contemporary European visitors as "a kind of republic", although their early organisational framework remain a matter of speculation.